fivetran/dbt_snapchat_ads_source/README.md

 **Important**: You do NOT need to add conversions in this way.
 See the following section for an alternative implementation.

-#### Adding in Conversion Fields Variable
+#### Configuring Conversion Fields
 Separate from the above passthrough metrics, the package will also include conversion metrics based on the `snapchat_ads__conversion_fields` variable, in addition to the `conversion_purchases_value` field.

 By default, the data models consider `conversion_purchases` to be conversions.
-These should cover most use cases, but, say, if you would like to consider adding payment info, adding to wishlist, adding to the cart, etc. to *also* be conversions, you would apply the following configuration with the **original** source names of the conversion fields (not aliases you provided in the section above):
+These should cover most use cases, but, say, if you would like to consider adding payment info, adding to wishlist, adding to the cart, etc. to also be conversions, you would apply the following configuration with the **original** source names of the conversion fields (not aliases you provided in the section above):

 ```yml
 # dbt_project.yml